MathIsFun0/Cryptid/README.md

 Be sure to give us as much information about the bug/crash as possible.
 A way to reproduce the bug/crash is also especially useful information to help us fix it.
 Remember; just saying you're crashing doesn't tell us anything.
 We need to know the details!

+> *How can I disable a specific boss blind?*

+In your balatro mods folder, navigate to `\Cryptid\Items` and find `Blinds.lua`.

+Towards the end of the file, there's an array named `items_togo`, near line 1230.
+You can disable specific blinds by deleting the relevant lines here.
+These settings will take effect on a restart.